Odds of 50 random events happening to you

 It's a good time to be a bowler, as more advanced equipment has helped people significantly improve at the sport.
 The American Bowling Congress recorded the number of perfect games rising from 905 in 1968 to 34,470 in 1998.
 Even with the changes, the odds of a professional player bowling a perfect game are about 460 to 1, while those for a casual player stand at 11,500 to 1.

 Living to 100

-Technological advances have more than doubled human life expectancy worldwide in the last century—and in 2021, the United Nations predicted the United Nations expected about 573,000 living centenarians to worldwide.
-In February of 2021, there were 97,000 people in their 100s alive in the U.S. Women have much higher odds of reaching this feat than men, as women make up more than 80% of centenarians.
+Technological advances have more than doubled human life expectancy worldwide in the last century—and in 2021, the United Nations estimated about 573,000 living centenarians to worldwide.
+In February of 2021, 97,000 people in their 100s were alive in the U.S. Women have much higher odds of reaching this feat than men, as women make up more than 80% of centenarians.

 Earning a perfect score on the SAT